Lead Opinion

 D. Limitation on Remedies in the Circuit City Arbitration Agreement

 We also conclude that the limitations that the Circuit City arbitration agreement places on the damages a claimant may recover from arbitration are unenforceable.
 It is well-established that “a party does not forgo the substantive rights afforded by [a] statute [when she agrees to arbitrate a statutory claim but] only submits to their resolution in an arbitral, rather than a judicial, forum.”
-Gilmer, 500 U.S. at 26, 111 S.Ct.
-1647 (quotation omitted).
-In this case, however, the enforcement of the arbitration agreement would require Morrison to forgo her substantive rights to the full panoply of remedies under
+Gilmer,

-The limitation on remedies provision at issue in Morrison‘s case undermines both the remedial and deterrent principles of
+The limitation on remedies provision at issue in Morrison’s case undermines both the remedial and deterrent principles of Title VII.
+The arbitration agreement’s limitation on remedies clearly impedes Title VTI’s remedial goal of “making persons whole for injuries suffered through past discrimination.”
+Albemarle Paper Co. v.
+Moody,

-Second, federal law does not limit Morrison‘s total damages but rather only limits the sum of her compensatory and punitive damages; furthermore, it places no limits on the amount of backpay or front pay that Morrison may receive.
-Indeed,
+Second, federal law does not limit Morrison’s total damages but rather only limits the sum of her compensatory and punitive damages; furthermore, it places no limits on the amount of backpay or front pay that Morrison may receive.
+Indeed, 42 U.S.C. § 1981a explicitly states that “[cjompensa-tory damages awarded under this section shall not include backpay, interest on backpay, or any other type of relief authorized under section 706(g) of the Civil Rights Act of 1964.”
+42 U.S.C. § 1981a(b)(2) (emphasis added).
+Additionally, federal law does not require that a claimant’s front pay award must be limited to only two years of her salary.
+See Pollard v.
+E.I. du Pont de Nemours & Co.,

-In sum, the Circuit City arbitration agreement does more than limit Morrison‘s potential monetary remedy for discrimination by limiting any backpay and front pay awards.
-In addition, it also prevents the remedial principles of
+In sum, the Circuit City arbitration agreement does more than limit Morrison’s potential monetary remedy for discrimination by limiting any backpay and front pay awards.
+In addition, it also prevents the remedial principles of Title VII from being effectuated because it does not allow Morrison to be fully compensated for any harms caused by wrongful discrimination.

-Circuit City‘s arbitration agreement, which limits punitive damages to the greater of $5,000 or the sum of a claimant‘s backpay and front pay awards, eviscerates Congress‘s intent to utilize punitive damages as a tool for combating discrimination, particularly in cases where no backpay or front pay is awarded.
-Even if Morrison were to receive the maximum amount of backpay and front pay available to her under Circuit City‘s arbitration agreement, she could receive only $162,000 in punitive damages, less than sixty percent of the $300,000 she could potentially obtain under
+Circuit City’s arbitration agreement, which limits punitive damages to the greater of $5,000 or the sum of a claimant’s backpay and front pay awards, eviscerates Congress’s intent to utilize punitive damages as a tool for combating discrimination, particularly in cases where no backpay or front pay is awarded.
+Even if Morrison were to receive the maximum amount of backpay and front pay available to her under Circuit City’s arbitration agreement, she could receive only $162,000 in punitive damages, less than sixty percent of the $300,000 she could potentially obtain under Title VII.
+Furthermore, whereas Title VII would allow Morrison to collect a total compensatory and punitive damages award of $300,000, even if no backpay or front pay award had been given, Circuit City’s arbitration agreement would allow only a $5,000 punitive damages award in such a case.
+Likewise, whereas Title VII would allow Morrison to collect up to $300,000 in punitive damages, even if only nominal damages were awarded, Circuit City’s arbitration agreement would limit any such an award to $5,000.
+See Timm v.
+Progressive Steel Treating, Inc.,

 Furthermore, Circuit City now acknowledges the unenforceable nature of the limitation provision.
-See Appellee‘s Supp.
+See Appellee’s Supp.
 Br. at 9-10.
-Indeed, Circuit City‘s counsel informed us at oral argument that, as of January 1, 2001, Circuit City modified its arbitration agreement and deleted the limitation on remedies that is at issue in the present case.
-If Morrison had brought her claims after that date, then the limitation on remedies would not have applied to her case; however, Rule 19 of the arbitration agreement clearly states that arbitrations are subject to the rules and procedures in place at the time of the filing of arbitration.
+Indeed, Circuit City’s counsel informed us at oral argument that, as of January 1, 2001, Circuit City modified its arbitration agreement and deleted the limitation on remedies that is at issue in the present case.
+If Morrison had brought her claims after that date, then the limitation on remedies would not have applied to her ease; however, Rule 19 of the arbitration agreement clearly states that arbitra-tions are subject to the rules and procedures in place at the time of the filing of arbitration.
 Thus, the limitation on remedies is properly before this court on this appeal.

 The severability of the limitation on remedies provision is considered in the next section.